nfttrader-io/sdk-js/README.md

 ##### clearAssetsArray() : void

 Clear the assets array object.
-It erases everything you have putted before.
+It erases everything you have inputted before.

 Let's see an example of implementation.

 ```js